prasannarames/CLI-quizapp/README.md

 # Instructions:

- 1. Go to the repl link in the about area. (or)
+ 1. Go to the replit link in the about area. (or)
   1. click here <a href ="https://replit.com/@prasannarames/quiz-app?v=1">CLI-quizapp.